Abercrombie promises more styles, sizes for women

 Abercrombie has had to fall back on heavy discounting and sacrifice margins in the holiday season as it looks to get rid of excess inventory, company executives said at the briefing.

-Rival American Eagle Outfitters (AEO.N), in contrast, said late Wednesday that it ended its third-quarter with clean inventory and estimated earnings for the period above Wall Street forecasts, due to better-than-expected margins.

-Abercrombie said it expects margins to recover next year, when it will look to slowly come out of promotions and stock more styles in smaller amounts rather than large amounts of fewer lines.
+The company said on Wednesday that it expects margins to recover next year, when it will look to slowly come out of promotions and stock more styles in smaller amounts rather than large amounts of fewer lines.

 A&F aims to have a wider range of clothes in place by spring and have shoes and other accessories in place by the next summer's "back-to-school" season.